yesihaveidea/myrtille/DOCUMENTATION.md

 You may also play with the gateway "js/config.js" file settings to fine tune the configuration depending on your needs.

-Regarding the RDP server(s) configuration, Myrtille requires NLA to be disabled (see notes and limitations below).
-You can either do it manually or copy and import the Myrtille "RDPSetup.reg" file over the server(s).

 ## Code organization
-- Myrtille.RDP: C++ code.
-FreeRDP rdp client; modified to forward the user input(s) and encode the session display into the configured image format(s).
+- Myrtille.RDP: link to the myrtille FreeRDP fork.
+C++ code.
+RDP client, modified to forward the user input(s) and encode the session display into the configured image format(s).
 The modified code in FreeRDP is identified by region tags "#pragma region Myrtille" and "#pragma endregion".
 - Myrtille.Common: C# code.
 Fleck Websockets library and common helpers.
 - Myrtille.Services: C# code.
 WCF services, hosted by a Windows Service (or a console application in debug build). start/stop the rdp client and upload/download file(s) to/from the connected user documents folder.
 - Myrtille.Services.Contracts: C# code.
 WCF contracts (interfaces).